• Skip to primary navigation

 Instructions

-• Place the chopped onion in a deeper pan or a skillet with one tbsp olive oil.
+• Place the chopped onion in a deeper pan or a skillet with one tablespoon olive oil.
 Cook on medium fire for 1 minute.

 • Add the sausages and cook covered for 3-6 min depending on the sausage size.